maitrix-org/llm-reasoners/examples/DRPO/README.md

 You can see the full trace in the log folder.
 ## Reference

-If you're interested in learning more about this method, please visit  the official github of DRPO at: [https://github.com/Singla17/dynamic-alignment-optimization/tree/master](https://github.com/Singla17/dynamic-alignment-optimization/tree/master)

 ```bibtex
 @inproceedings{singla-etal-2024-dynamic,
     title = "Dynamic Rewarding with Prompt Optimization Enables Tuning-free Self-Alignment of Language Models",